Radical Technologies

 5%-Scheduling

-•Understand how to run multiple schedulers and how to configure Pods
+• Understand how to run multiple schedulers and how to configure Pods to use them.

 5%-Logging/Monitoring